Oil and Natural Gas Corporation: Products and services

 ONGC supplies crude oil, natural gas, and value-added products to major Indian oil and gas refining and marketing companies.
 Its primary products crude oil and natural gas are for the Indian market.

 Product-wise revenue breakup for FY 2016–17 (₹ billion):

-Listings and Shareholding
+Listings and shareholding

 The equity shares of ONGC are listed on the Bombay Stock Exchange, where it is a constituent of the BSE SENSEX index, and the National Stock Exchange of India, where it is a constituent of the S&P CNX Nifty.

-As on 31 March 2013, Government of India held around 69% equity shares in ONGC.
+As of 31 March 2013, Government of India held around 69% equity shares in ONGC.
 Over 480,000 individual shareholders hold approx. 1.65% of its shares.
 Life Insurance Corporation of India is the largest non-promoter shareholder in the company with 7.75% shareholding.

 Employees

-As on 31 March 2017, the company has 33,600 employees, out of which 2,208 are women (6.57%) and 245 are employees with disabilities (0.73%).
+As of 31 March 2024, the company has 25,847 employees, out of which 2,043 are women (7.9%).